 If you are not a Dutch citizen and want to live in Curaçao you will need a residence permit.
-One of the requirements to be able to receive such permit are sufficient means of support.
-Without sufficient means of existence the residence permit might be rejected.
+One of the requirements to be able to receive such a permit are sufficient means of support.
+Without sufficient means of existence, the residence permit might be rejected.

 If you want to work in Curaçao you will need a work permit.
-In order to obtain such permit you need an employer to sponsor your work permit and initiate the application of the same.
+In order to obtain such a permit, you need an employer to sponsor your work permit and initiate the application of the same.

 Information and application forms can be obtained at the following addresses: